 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of residents who were prescribed antipsychotic drugs.
-These drugs are used to treat a variety of conditions, such as Alzheimer's or other dementias.
+This is the percent of residents who were prescribed antipsychotic drugs.
+These drugs may be used for several conditions, such as dementia.

 Appropriately Uses Anti-Anxiety Medication

 In Brookside Rehab & Nursing Center, 20.79% of Patients use Anti-Anxiety Medication

 This figure indicates the percent of long-term stay patients receiving antianxiety medications.

 In Brookside Rehab & Nursing Center, 1.68% of Patients

 This indicates the percent of patients who are exhibiting signs of depression.